 Yearn to leave the more crowded Texas beaches behind and bask in the sights and sounds of undisrupted nature?
 Head to Boca Chica at the southernmost tip of the state.
 Devoid of the bells and whistles of other beaches, this eight-mile-long stretch of sand in Brownsville is one of the most unique white sand beaches in Texas since SpaceX lies nearby so you may even see a rocket launch from here!

-Despite of this attraction, Boca Chica still remains a secluded beach in Texas, and you may be surprised to find a long stretch of sand all to yourself.
-Go swimming, try surfing, kiteboarding or liberate your inner child and build a sandcastle.
+Despite this popular attraction and many other exciting things to do in Brownsville, Boca Chica still remains a secluded beach in Texas, and you may be surprised to find a long stretch of sand all to yourself.
+Go swimming, try surfing, kiteboarding, or liberate your inner child and build a sandcastle.
 Then decorate it with seashells from the vast swath commonly found covering the beach.

 Inspired?
 Pin it!